A Good Kitchen Designer Knows All of the Intricacies

 Every kitchen is a unique creation, so the components are never “off the shelf”.
 Those components aren’t going to be the right components if you don’t have an experienced designer guiding the manufacturer on your expectations and having your best interest at heart.
 There are literally thousands of parameters.

 Then there’s the installation, some of the smallest things can pose challenges like following a recipe you’ve never tried or assembling a toy.
 Multiply that by the scope of a kitchen and you can understand what the construction team you’ve hired has to deal with.
-It’s certainly a more simple and successful task when the designer makes him or herself available to assist with the process.
+It’s certainly a simpler and more successful task when the designer makes him or herself available to assist with the process.

 At Main Line Kitchen Design, we know that making our customers happy usually requires spending as much time processing orders and consulting during construction as we spent working on the kitchen’s design.
 The only thing you’ll gain if you stop working with your kitchen designer before your kitchen is complete is aggravation.